 - Baldwin, Titan, and clones of the above key types

 - Padlock key Master Lock M1 (on select devices)

-minuteKEY cannot copy car keys or keys for schools, high-security buildings, public institutions, or other restricted properties. minuteKEY cannot copy keys that state “Do Not Duplicate” or “Do Not Copy.”
+MinuteKey cannot copy car keys or keys for schools, high-security buildings, public institutions, or other restricted properties.
+MinuteKey also cannot copy keys that are labeled as “Do Not Duplicate” or “Do Not Copy.”